Cui Qi (footballer, born 1997)

-Cui Qi (崔麒 (崔麒, Cuī Qí); born 26 October 1997) is a Chinese footballer currently playing as a full-back for Changchun Yatai.
+Cui Qi (崔麒 (崔麒, Cuī Qí); born 26 October 1997) is a Chinese footballer currently playing as a full-back for Dalian Yingbo.
 He is the twin brother of fellow footballer Cui Lin.

 Club career

 Cui Qi along with his younger twin brother would play for the Changchun Yatai youth team before going on to training camps in Portugal before joining Campeonato de Portugal side Tourizense.
 He would immediately be promoted to the senior team and go on to make his debut on 21 August 2016 in a league game against Mortágua in a 1-1 draw.
 After a personally successful spell with the club where he established himself as regular within the team he would move to second tier club Cova da Piedade and then Loures before returning back Changchun Yatai.

 On 12 September 2020 he would make his debut in the first league game for the club of the season that ended in a 2-1 victory against Heilongjiang Lava Spring.
 He would go on to establish himself as a vital member of the team and at the end of the 2020 league campaign he would go on to win the division title with the club.
+He would go on to make his top tier Chinese Super League debut on 17 May 2021 against Shanghai Shenhua in a 1-0 victory.